 Genital herpes doesn’t affect your fertility.
 Don’t let anyone tell you any different.
 It’s simply a skin condition that has minimal impact on your health otherwise.

-I’ve heard crazy theories that genital herpes also increases women’s chance of cervical cancer, which can severely affect fertility.
-Again, total poppycock.
-An STI known human papilloma virus (HPV) is linked to cervical cancer and is relatively easily detected.
+I’ve heard insane theories that genital herpes also increases women’s chance of cervical cancer, which can severely affect fertility.
+Again, this is completely false.
+An STI known human papillomavirus (HPV) is linked to cervical cancer and is relatively easily detected.
 Reliable HPV vaccines exist.

-The answer to this request is generally ‘No’.
-Tests for genital herpes aren’t usually done unless you are exhibiting physical symptoms.
+Testing for genital herpes isn’t usually done unless you’re exhibiting physical symptoms.